Xananax/unity-manipulateObjectsTest/README.md

 properties

-- `Max Distance`: The distance after which the object stops following the mouse
+- `Max Distance (float)`: The distance after which the object stops following the mouse
-- `Smooth`: Smoothness of the movement.
+- `Smooth (float)`: Smoothness of the movement.
 Lower is smoother.

 ### KeyboardOrbit.cs
 A modified version of KeyboardOrbit.cs found on the [unity wiki](http://wiki.unity3d.com/index.php/Scripts/Controllers)